devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step2.md

-Now, devonfw IDE installation is completed.
-Now we will proceed with Cobigen installation.
+Now we will proceed with CobiGen installation.

 ## Install cobigen